danielnels/Professional-README-Generato/App/Readme test/READMEMARKDOWN.md

   * [License](#license)
   * [Qestions](#qestions)
   ## Installation
-  users choice
+  Use git clone to clone repository to your computer
   ## Usage
-  generating a readme filenode
+  automatic readme generation
   ## Contributing
-  automates a readme file to reduce the tasks time
+  This app reduces the time required to create a readme file
   ## Tests
-  npm test
+  use npm test
-  ## Qestions
-  Please e-mail me if you have any questions
   ## Email
   danieln@newground.net.au
   ## Github
   danielnels
   ## License
   MIT
+  ## Qestions
+  Please e-mail me if you have any questions about this App danieln@newground.net.au